Skip to Main Content Skip to content

 O*Net Online: Occupational Data

 Education: If you completed your education or degree in the last 5 years, you can list your education section at the top of your resume, before your work experience, as it is likely the most prominent piece of your resume.
 If you graduated more than 5 years ago, move your education section below your professional experience.
 List the name of the school or certifying body, the dates you attended, and the degree or certificate you achieved.
 You can also include any honors received, and your GPA if it is above 3.4.
 If you are currently enrolled in a program, list the year of intended graduation.
-Learn more about including your education history on Indeed, Monster,
+Learn more about including your education history on Indeed, or Monster.

 Skills: Here, you can list specific skills you possess that relate directly to the job you are applying for.
 You can include computer skills, technical skills, and soft skills.
 Learn more about listing skills on your resume on Indeed, RobertHalf, and The Balance Careers